Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Introduction

-From another point of view, the generalization in the proposed framework in this paper comes with major mathematical differences.
-For example, to prove the existence of the solution of the formulated 1D super-resolution problem in \cite{yang2016super} a 1D polynomial is formulated using shifted versions of a \emph{single} kernel.
-Such formulation fails in our case as our 2D trigonometric vector polynomial has to satisfy certain constraints and therefore, multiple kernels are used instead.
-Our proof techniques allow us also to impose less restricted assumptions on the low-dimensional subspace than what in \cite{chi2016guaranteed, yang2016super}.
-On the other hand, the non-blindness with the Gaussianity assumption in \cite{heckel2016super} simplify the scaler polynomial formulation that is used to guarantee the existence of the super-resolution recovery problem and also make most of their proof methodologies inapplicable for our case.
+{{From a technical perspective, our proposed framework comes with significant mathematical differences and additional contributions to existing work in the literature.
+For example, to prove the existence of the solution of the 1D super-resolution problem in \cite{yang2016super}, a 1D polynomial is formulated using shifted versions of a \emph{single} kernel.
+Such formulation fails to be generalized beyond the 1D case.
+That comes from the fact that, for example, in our case, our 2D trigonometric vector polynomial has to satisfy multiple constraints that a single kernel cannot cover to represent them.
+As a result, we introduce using multiple kernel matrices.
+The formulation of those kernels is based on using probabilistic approaches and some matrix theories and is not merely based on solving a weighted least energy minimization problem as in \cite{yang2016super}.
+Such formulation is obtained in a way that should guarantee the existence of the solution to our super-resolution recovery problem, as we will show in Section~\ref{sec: polynomial}.
+In addition to that, our newly developed proof techniques also allow us to impose less restricted assumptions on the low-dimensional subspace those in \cite{chi2016guaranteed, yang2016super}, as we will discuss in Section~\ref{sec: recovery cind}.
+On the other hand, the non-blindness and the Gaussianity assumption imposed on the transmitted signal in \cite{heckel2016super} simplify the scalar polynomial formulation used to guarantee the existence of the super-resolution recovery problem solution and make most of their proof methodologies inapplicable for our case.
+Compared to that, our new proof methodology does not impose any assumption on the signal distribution.}}

-Given what mentioned above, this makes our proposed blind 2D super-resolution framework very powerful due to its generality and applicability in a wide range of applications.